There are several options to get you to the slopes by train:

 Journeys run: every day to most of the destinations served.

-Destinations: In 2016 SNCF axed a lot of their sleeper services, but one Alpine route remains, from Paris to Briancon.
+Destinations: In 2016 SNCF axed most of their sleeper services, but one Alpine route remains, from Paris to Briancon.
 This serves the French resorts of Serre Chevalier and Montgenèvre; Italian resorts, such as Sauze d’Oulx, Sestrière and Clavière; and Grandvalira in Andorra.

 For more about train options, visit the Snowcarbon